 Joint replacement is not for everyone.
 There are potential risks.
 Recovery takes time and success depends on factors like age, weight, and activity level.
 Only an orthopaedic surgeon can advise if joint replacement is right for you.

-How serious is a hip replacement?
+How serious is it having a joint replacement?

 How much pain will there be?